Soulsister.Posted: August 6, 2017

 Straight-A student and class valedictorian, at school, Ginny was voted “Most Likely to Succeed” and both she and Sydney did.
 They each signed year books with smart quotes and empowering praises, but were no goody-goodies.
 Their originality meant they would always be the cool kids, and Beaufort Academy was not a place for Mean Girls – not when parents saw each other a minimum once a week, and every babysitter doubled up as a spare older-sibling in at least one other household.
 Ginny’s high-school senior quote was “Lightheartedness in the face of adversity is the sign of true courage.”
 She proved that more than any of us ever hoped she would have to.

 After high school, she headed to an internship at the Whitehouse.
-A couple of America’s most powerful lobbyists today, (who I was hugely intimidated by), count Ginny as their closest – even if she occasionally nullified arguments with a glass of wine and no agenda but conversation.
+A couple of America’s most powerful lobbyists today count Ginny as their closest – even if she occasionally nullified arguments with a glass of wine and no agenda but conversation.

-Ginny earned a BA from North Carolina University, where she became a Tar Heel – loudly supporting UNC’s Basketball Team… To give British or Middle Eastern readers an idea of how militant perfectly-normal Americans can be about College sports, I can’t, really – except to say that the passion surrounding a collection of young men playing for team glory and not multimillion salaries creates a very authentic breed of sport and fan.
-“She was incredibly skilled in the art of hating Duke,” the rival North Carolina team.
+Ginny earned a BA from North Carolina University, where she became a Tar Heel – loudly supporting UNC’s Basketball Team… To give British or Middle Eastern readers an idea of how militant perfectly-normal Americans can be about College sports, I can’t, really – except to say that the passion surrounding a collection of young men playing for team glory and not multimillion salaries creates a very authentic breed of sport and fan, and “She was incredibly skilled in the art of hating Duke,” the rival NC team.

-Following her time at NC with a J.D. from the University of South Carolina (legal qualification, not Bourbon), Ginny chose the quiet, unassuming city of Miami to pursue her Masters.
-In these years, there are grey areas – we know she studied hard, and possibly may have partied very hard, collecting more lifelong friends along the way.
+Following time at NC with a J.D. from USC (legal qualification, not Bourbon), Ginny chose the quiet, unassuming city of Miami to pursue her Masters.
+In these years, there are grey areas – we know she studied hard, and possibly may have partied very hard, of course – collecting more lifelong friends along the way.